Navigating Michigan’s Minor in Possession (MIP) Charge Minefield

 Michigan Community Resources and Education Programs

 Many educational programs and resources are available to help minors understand the risks associated with alcohol consumption.
-Schools, community centers, and online platforms offer valuable information on the dangers of underage drinking and the legal consequences of an MIP charge.
+Schools, community centers, and online platforms provide valuable guidance on the dangers of underage drinking and the legal consequences tied to being a minor in possession of alcohol.

 Some helpful Michigan educational programs include: